cristinaluna/obsidian-zotero-workflow/README.md

 ## 🚀 Usage

+1. Download the code
+2. Open the folder in Obsidian as a Vault. t will configure automatically the different plugins.
-1. Create or update your literature notes through the Zotero Integration plugin.
+3. Create or update your literature notes through the Zotero Integration plugin.
+Add your notes by opening the command palette: Zotero Integration: Create research note (you should open Zotero first).
+It will open the Zotero pop-up for selecting the reference.
-2. Use the provided template (`my_template.md`) for structure and analytical consistency.
+4. Include any relevant information in the Literature Note, add thoughs, questions and categories.
-3. Open **Knowledge Management Plaza.md** to explore, search, and filter your notes dynamically.
+6. Open **Knowledge Management Plaza.md** to explore, search, and filter your notes dynamically.
-4. Refine your view by adjusting inline variables (e.g. `authorFilter`, `categoryFilter`).
+7. Refine your view by adjusting inline variables (e.g. `authorFilter`, `categoryFilter`).

 ---